Introduction to Our History:

-Our table tennis club is an old club, going back over 60 years.
+Table tennis being played at the Cronulla RSL goes back over 75 years.
 Unfortunately, over that time a lot of records and history have been lost.
 However, in June 23 we were contacted by Bruce Roberts whose history with the club as both a multiple Club Champion and President goes back over 50 years.
 Bruce has taken the time to put together a history of our club, concentrating on the 60’s, 70’s and early eighties.
 The following ‘A Snapshot in Time’ document is invaluable information for our club and Bruce captures the essence of the fun, competition and friendships that the club provided for many members and visitors over several decades.

 We thank Bruce immensely for what he has provided and it gives the current Committee the desire to respect and preserve the club’s history and to continue to provide a worthwhile, fun and friendly experience for all our members, into hopefully a very long future.